crypto-willie/cignals.io-tweaks/README.md

 You can copy paste cignals links in OBS if you want to tweak anything.
 Or edit URL.
 Under "Properties"

-BTC Screen except "BTC Scalp" runs in backgound.
+BTC "Sources" except "BTC Scalp" runs in backgound.
 Data will download as long as OBS open.
 You can check or uncheck "Shutdown browser when not visible" under "Properties".

 You can view "Source" by right click "Folder" and select "Windowed Projector (Source)" or "Fullscreen Projector (Source)".